greenteawarrior/DataScience16CTW/mid_project_checkin.md

 ###### Emily Wang & Brenna Manning
 ###### Data Science SP 2016

-# Change the World Project
+# Change the World Project: Mid-Project Checkin

 ###### Did you accomplish your goals?
 If not, what happened
 Our goals for this checkin were to have created some visualizations inspired  by our axes of diversity,